- Parents Home

 The transplant evaluation lets the team learn as much about your child as possible.
 It's also a time for you and your child to learn about what will happen before, during, and after the transplant.
 The transplant team is there to provide information and support.
 Be sure to ask if you don't understand something.

-If the transplant team decides your child is a good candidate, the next step is to find a donor.
+If the transplant team decides your child is a good candidate for a liver transplant, the next step is to find a donor.
 Your child's name will go on an organ waiting list.
 This list has the names of everyone who is waiting for a liver or other organs.
-A living donor evaluation is done when someone is interested in donating a piece of liver.
+The family may also discuss if living donation is an option for their child.
+The transplant team will guide you on finding the right living donor for your child.

-Your child might have to wait to find a liver that is a good match.
-The need for new livers is far greater than the number donated, so this can take a long time.
+Your child will have to wait to find a liver that is a good match.
+The need for new livers is far greater than the number donated.
+The children and adults with the sickest livers will get a liver transplant faster.
+Finding a living donor also might help to get your child a liver transplant more quickly.

 You'll stay in close touch with the doctors and the rest of the health care team.
 Make sure they know how to reach you at all times.
 When a liver is available, you'll need to move quickly.
 Keep a bag packed and be ready to go to the transplant hospital at a moment's notice.